 Do Secure Your Social Media Accounts

-While surfing the world’s great ocean waves consider the impact of surfing social media and the internet in general while you are traveling.
+While surfing the world’s great ocean waves consider the impact of surfing social media and the internet in general while you are travelling.

-'Free' Wi-Fi hotspots are plentiful nowadays and roaming charges are horrendous with most carriers for your mobile data usage so it's fair to say you are most likely going to be hooking up to various hotspots in cafes, bars and hotels while you are travelling and by their very nature of being free to one and all the connection you make could well be the weakest link in your electronic security.
+'Free' Wi-Fi hotspots are plentiful nowadays and roaming charges are horrendous with most carriers for your mobile data usage so it's fair to say you are most likely going to be hooking up to various hotspots in cafes, bars and hotels while you are travelling.
+By their very nature of being free to one and all the connection you make could well be the weakest link in your electronic security.

 Be sure to monitor the connection for significant uploads or downloads not associated with your usage and ensure your passwords for everything on your device are as secure as they could possibly be.

 Keep your anti-virus software fully up to date and from time to time running a scan after you have been online is a great way to ensure there are no nasties lurking in your smartphone, tablet or laptop.